adamsilver/fdpb/03-book-a-flight.md

 #### Doing Our Best

+We have covered users who:

+- use a browser that supports the date input
+- use a browser that doesn't support the date input

+But, we haven't covered users who:

-We have catered for people who use a supporting browser and considered those using an unsupported browser.
-But we haven't thought about people using an unsupported browser that experiences a network or Javascript failure as described in “A Registration Form”.
+- use an unsupported browser and experience a network or Javascript failure (as described in “A Registration Form”).

 > People ignore design that ignores people. - Frank Chimero

 In this case users will see a text box asking for a date.
 It's not what they see that matters here, it's what they don't see.
 And they don't see a hint explaining the expected format.
-We can't just add a hint because browsers that support the date input will use a different format which would cause confusion.
+We can't just add a hint because browsers that support the date input may use a different format which would cause confusion.

 ![Date picker no hint](./images/03/date-picker-no-hint.png)